 - Key Personnel are always considered Investigators by virtue of the definition of Key Personnel

 - Investigators may also include others (internal or external to OUHSC) who are independently responsible for research design, conduct, or reporting (i.e., individual(s) who have the authority to make independent decisions about the direction of the research and the subsequent conclusions about the results and/or are likely to be authors on manuscripts or to present research findings)

 - Investigators are not administrative personnel or individuals who perform routine, pre-defined, or incidental tasks related to the project

-If an individual who is named on a project does not meet the definition of Investigator, that individual is not required to disclose for the particular proposal.
-Hwever, general disclosure policies apply to everyone
+- If an individual who is named on a project does not meet the definition of Investigator or key personnel, that individual is not required to disclose for the particular proposal.
+However, general disclosure and training policies apply to everyone.

-Financial Conflict of Interest Training is required every four years.
+Conflict of Interest in Research Training is required every four years for everyone involved in sponsored research whether considered key personnel or not.
 To complete training:

 - Click here to begin your training

 - Print Certificate

 Disclosure is required prior to initiating a project, within 30 days of receiving a new significant financial interest, and at least annually, even if acknowledging no change.